IkarosKappler/plotboilerplate/README.md

 * Make ellipses rotatable.
 * Write better viewport/viewbox export.
 Some viewers do not understand the current format.
 Refactor BoundingBox2 for this?
 * Add arcs?
+* Add a flag indicating if the resize handler should really always re-center the draw offset.

 ### Changelog